Introduction

 Preparing Your Home and Mindset for Negotiation

 When selling a house, getting ready for the talks is very important.
-There are two very important things you need to do before you start getting offers and talking to possible buyers: getting your home ready to sell and getting your mind ready for the negotiation process.
+There are two very important things you need to do before you start getting offers and talking to possible buyers: get your home ready to sell and get your mind ready for the negotiation process.
 If you can do both well, you’ll be better able to negotiate and get the best deal possible.

-Fix small problems like taps that leak, doors that squeak, and paint that is chipped.
+Fix small problems like leaky taps, squeaky doors and chipped paint.
 Buyers are more likely to be interested in homes that are in good shape, which gives you more power in negotiations.

 Staging Your Home: Staging can help people see what your home could be like in its fullest form.
-Whether you do it yourself or hire a pro, make sure that every room is warm and friendly, and that the furniture is set up to show off the best parts of the house.
+Whether you do it yourself or hire a pro, make sure every room is warm and friendly and the furniture is set up to show off the best parts of the house.

 Preparing Your Mindset for Negotiations

 In addition to getting ready at home, you need to get ready in your mind for the discussion process as well.
-To be successful, do these things:
+To be successful do these:

-Know Your Bottom Line: Figure out the lowest price you’ll accept before anyone makes you a deal.
-That way, you’ll have a clear goal and won’t have to make hasty choices when you’re trying to sell your house.
+Know Your Bottom Line: Figure out the lowest price you’ll accept before anyone makes you an offer.
+That way you’ll have a clear goal and won’t have to make rash decisions when selling your house.

-You should try to get the best price possible, but you should also be willing to give in on some things.
-You should know that some buyers might want repairs or a lower price, so be ready to find a middle ground.
-Most of the time, being ready to negotiate will get you a better deal and a faster sale.
+You want to get the best price possible but you also need to be willing to give in on some things.
+You need to know that some buyers will want repairs or a lower price so be prepared to find a middle ground.
+Most of the time being prepared to negotiate will get you a better deal and a faster sale.

-Don’t let your feelings get in the way.
+Don’t let your emotions get in the way.
 If you’ve lived in the house for a long time, negotiations can get heated.
-That being said, keeping calm and logical will help you make choices that are good for you.
-Don’t let your thoughts about the house affect the big picture.
+That being said, staying calm and logical will help you make good decisions for yourself.
+Don’t let your thoughts about the house cloud the big picture.

 Focus on solutions that are good for both sides.
-When you’re selling your house, remember that talks don’t have to be hostile.
+When you’re selling your house remember talks don’t have to be adversarial.
 You and the buyer both want the deal to go through.
 Talk about the discussion as a team effort to find terms that everyone can agree on.

-Call a Professional: If you’re not sure how to handle the discussion, you might want to work with a real estate agent who has done it before.
-They can give you good advice and even take the lead in some situations to make sure you get the best result.
+Call a Professional: If you’re not sure how to handle the discussion you might want to work with a real estate agent who has done it before.
+They can give you good advice and even take the lead in some situations to get you the best result.

 Evaluating Offers: What to Look For in Negotiations When Selling a House